bfortuner/ml-glossary/docs/regularization.rst

 Data Augmentation
 =================

-Having more data (dataset / samples) is a best way to get better consistent estimators (ML model).
-In the real world getting a large volume of useful data for training a model is cumbersome and labelling is an extremely tedious task.
+Having more data is the surest way to get better consistent estimators (ML model).
+Unfortunately, in the real world getting a large volume of useful data for training a model is cumbersome and labelling is an extremely tedious (or expensive) task.

-Either labelling requires more manual annotation, example - For creating a better image classifier we can use Mturk and involve more man power to generate dataset or doing survey in social media and asking people to participate and generate dataset.
+'Gold standard' labelling requires more manual annotation.
+For example, in order to develop a better image classifier we can use Mturk and involve more man power to generate dataset, or we could crowdsource by posting on social media and asking people to contribute.
-Above process can yield good dataset however those are difficult to carry and expensive.
-Having small dataset will lead to the well know Over fitting problem.
+The above process can yield good datasets; however, those are difficult to carry and expensive.
+On the other hand, having a small dataset will lead to the well-known problem of overfitting.

-Data Augmentation is one of the interesting regularization technique to resolve the above problem.
+Data Augmentation is one interesting regularization technique to resolve the above problem.
 The concept is very simple, this technique generates new training data from given original dataset.
-Dataset Augmentation provides a cheap and easy way to increase the amount of your training data.
+Dataset Augmentation provides a cheap and easy way to increase the volume of training data.

 This technique can be used for both NLP and CV.

 In CV we can use the techniques like Jitter, PCA and Flipping.
 Similarly in NLP we can use the techniques like Synonym Replacement,Random Insertion, Random Deletion and Word Embeddings.

-It is worth knowing that Keras' provided ImageDataGenerator for generating Data Augmentation.
+Many software libraries contain tools for data augmentation.
+For example, Keras provides the ImageDataGenerator for augmenting image datasets.

 Sample code for random deletion